medilies/medilies/README.md

 I specialize in backend development using PHP, with a preference for the Laravel framework.
 My focus extends to developing CLI tools, and when working on full-stack projects, I choose between Vanilla JS or Vue JS for building frontends.
 I prioritize expanding my expertise in software architecture and core technologies over chasing after frameworks.

+I was entitled to become the CTO of a promising startup that aimed to operate in the field of IoT and agriculture.
+Unfortunately, the team couldn't overcome the challenges, leading to the decision to archive the organization.
+I've made my work public at [safitech-dz](https://github.com/safitech-dz).

 I'm currently working on the [RowBloom library](https://github.com/row-bloom), documented extensively in this [wiki](https://github.com/row-bloom/row-bloom/wiki) and managed using [Kanban](https://github.com/orgs/row-bloom/projects/1).

-As a network engineer, I contribute to tools that enhance the engineering process at [eazyip](https://github.com/eazyip/eazyip.github.io).
+As a network engineer, I contribute to tools that enhance the engineering process at [eazyip](https://eazyip.github.io).

 These repositories served educational purposes and come with informative READMEs: [messenger-clone](https://github.com/medilies/messenger-clone), [go-locate-em](https://github.com/medilies/go-locate-em).